williamlooney/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 ## Measurements

-Many Measurement values can also be used as filters.
-The following table lists the measurements currently available in CQD, shown in the order listed in the Query Editor:
+The following table lists the measurements currently available in CQD, shown in the order listed in the Query Editor.

 |Measure Name |Units |Description |
 |:--- |:--- |:--- |